Vyral/kati-spaniak/_posts/2019-05-07-how-can-a-seller-tell-a-good-offer-from-one-that-isnt.md

 Since going on the market, your home has been on the receiving end of multiple offers.
 How will you know which offer to take in this scenario?
 A better question might even be: **How can I discern a strong offer from those that aren’t?**&nbsp;

 Let’s say you’ve set your price at $200,000 and a buyer comes in offering $225,000.
-At face value, this seems like a strong offer that you shouldn’t pass up. **The reality is, buyers can sometimes let their emotions get in the way of sound judgment;** they might throw out an offer and not realize that they’re probably overpaying until you’ve gone under contract.
+At face value, this seems like a strong offer that you shouldn’t pass up. **The reality is that buyers can sometimes let their emotions get in the way of sound judgment;** they might throw out an offer and not realize that they’re probably overpaying until you’ve gone under contract.
 Consequently, they decide to withdraw their offer. &nbsp;

 By this point, you may have already made the mistake of accepting an offer like this with a few different buyers.
 Really, the first offer isn’t always the best offer, and it’s not always about the highest bidder. **The best offer, then, is the one that’s actually going to close. &nbsp;**